-SCIENTIFIC INTERESTS: Giulia Festa - permanent researcher at CENTRO FERMI, Museo Storico della Fisica e Centro Studi e Ricerche "Enrico Fermi" (Italy).
-Her research focuses on both the development of neutron and X-ray instrumentation and analysis of materials applied to cultural heritage at the nanoscale.
-Her areas of scientific interest include Gamma Spectroscopy for isotopic analysis, Neutron Diffraction, Neutron Resonance Analyses, Prompt Gamma Activation Analysis, Electron-volt and vibrational spectroscopy, Neutron and X-ray Imaging.
+Dr. Giulia Festa is a scientist at the CENTRO FERMI - Museo Storico della Fisica e Centro Studi e Ricerche "Enrico Fermi" (Rome, Italy).
+Her research focuses on both analysis of materials applied to cultural heritage and the development of neutron instrumentation.
+Her expertise include Gamma Spectroscopy for isotopic analysis, Neutron Diffraction, Neutron Resonance Analyses, Prompt Gamma Activation Analysis, Neutron and X-ray Imaging

 Dr. Ralph Gilles is a senior scientist at Heinz Maier-Leibnitz Zentrum (FRM II), Technische Universität München, heading the research group “Advanced Materials” with expertise in neutron scattering methods for studying energy materials as high-temperature alloys and batteries.
 After the studies of physics and philosophy he was working as an instrument scientist.
 He designed, built and brought in commission the structure powder diffractometer SPODI and the small-angle scattering instrument SANS-1 dedicated for materials science and magnetism at Heinz Maier-Leibnitz Zentrum (MLZ) in Garching, near Munich, Germany.